eggjs/egg-schedule/README.md

 `egg-schedule` supports both time-based scheduling and interval-based scheduling.

-Schedule plan is calculated at `agent` process, and task is executed at `worker` process (one or all due to schedule type).
+Schedule decision is being made by `agent` process. `agent` triggers a task and sends message to `worker` process.
+Then, one or all `worker` process(es) execute the task based on schedule type.
-So when trigger, `agent` will send a message to `worker`.

 To setup a schedule task, simply create a job file in `{app_root}/app/schedule`.
-A file contains one job and should export `schedule` and `task` properties.
+A file contains one job and export `schedule` and `task` properties.

 The rule of thumbs is one job per file.

 ## Task